‘Fraught With Fraud and Abuse’: NY Attorney General Sues to Dissolve the National Rifle Association

 New York State Attorney General Letitia James on Thursday sued to disband the National Rifle Association following an 18-month investigation that she said found the gun-rights group is “fraught with fraud and abuse.”

-The lawsuit takes aim at the NRA and four top officials, including its longtime leader Wayne LaPierre, who’s accused of using charitable funds on his lavish lifestyle.
+The lawsuit takes aim at the NRA and four top officials, including its longtime leader Wayne LaPierre, who’s accused of using millions of charitable funds on his lavish lifestyle.

 “The NRA’s influence has been so powerful that the organization went unchecked for decades while top executives funneled millions into their own pockets,” James said in a statement.
 “The NRA is fraught with fraud and abuse, which is why, today, we seek to dissolve the NRA, because no organization is above the law.”

+Minutes after James’ announcement, D.C.
+Attorney General Karl A. Racine announced a separate lawsuit against the NRA Foundation, stating that the group misused charitable funds to “support wasteful spending by the NRA and its executives.”
+The lawsuit alleges that “the Foundation’s Board of Directors was controlled by the NRA and allowed the NRA to exploit it through risky multi-million-dollar loans—including a $5 million loan that the NRA has never repaid.”

-The lawsuit alleges that the NRA’s chief executive and several other top leaders engaged in a decades-long pattern of fraud, committing more than a dozen instances of alleged financial misconduct.
+The New York attorney general’s 139-page lawsuit alleges that the NRA’s chief executive and several other top leaders engaged in a decades-long pattern of fraud, committing more than a dozen instances of alleged financial misconduct.
 Some examples include misusing charitable funds for personal trips, private jets, and expensive meals, and awarding contracts to family, family, and former employees to ensure loyalty.
 All told, the lawsuit alleges the NRA drained $64 million from the nonprofit in three years.

 In addition to disbanding the NRA, James is calling for the removal of LaPierre, who has held the organization’s top post for 39 years.
 The attorney general states that LaPierre and others used the group’s funds to finance their luxurious lifestyles.
 The lawsuit also names General Counsel John Frazer, former CFO Woody Phillips, and former Chief of Staff Joshua Powell.